-Students will use both an Esri account (which they may already have) and an ArcGIS Online account (which we provide) for our MOOCs.
+Students will use both an Esri account (which they may already have) and an ArcGIS Online account (which we provide or which they may already have) for our MOOCs.
 You as instructor should be familiar with these types of credentials and encourage students to document them.
 We provide a table in Section 1 Exercise 1 of each course to guide students in this important step.

 5. Encourage students to help one another and their fellow online students.

 Make sure you and students know where to go for help.

 For help with general MOOC or account questions, students should: